Once you know the beekeeping words, the rest is easy

 corridor: a band of vegetation, especially one containing flowering plants, which serves to connect patches of habitat, which would otherwise become fragmented.
 Corridors allow gene flow between populations of bees and help prevent inbreeding.

-chronic exposure: continuous or repeated exposure over a long period of time (greater than 24 hours or much longer)
+chronic exposure: continuous or repeated exposure over a long period (greater than 24 hours or much longer)

 cuticle: the waxy outer layer of an insect